bismarckjunior/SEMMP/README.md

 SEMMP
 =====

-SEMMP (from Portuguese "Simulador de Escoamento Monofásico em Meios Porosos") is a single-phase flow simulator in porous media.
+SEMMP ("Simulador de Escoamento Monofásico em Meios Porosos" in Portuguese) is a single-phase flow simulator in porous media.